utibedennis/Automation_Playground/README.md

 # Automation_Playground
-This Assignment is to help enhance my skill in web automation with selenium using python.
+This Assignment is to help enhance my skill in web automation with selenium using Python.
-I will be doing an end to end test on the website "https://automationplayground.com/"
+I will be doing an end-to-end test on the website "https://automationplayground.com/"